 2. In the left-hand menu, select App registrations.

-• If you don't see it, click the All applications tab.
-(The default view shows only applications you own.)
+3. Select your application from the list.
+If the application is not listed, select the All applications tab.
+(The default view displays only applications you own.)

 3. Service Principal Secret